City of Lincoln and Lancaster County Coronavirus (COVID-19) Mitigation and Response

 - Avoid bare hand contact with any high touch surface

-- Use barrier such as paper towel or clothing when bare hand contact is unavoidable
+- Use barriers such as a paper towel or clothing when bare hand contact is unavoidable

 - Wash hands or apply sanitizer after touching high contact surfaces